SeldonIO/seldon-core/docs-gb/examples/pipeline-cyclic.md

 ## Pipeline

-Our pipeline for the counter application will be composed of 3 models: the counter model, an identity feedback loop model, and an identity output model.
-The schema for the pipeline is the following:
+This counter application pipeline consists of three models: the counter model, an identity model for the feedback loop, and another identity model for the output.
+The structure of the pipeline is illustrated as follows:

 ```mermaid
 flowchart LR